tylermcginnis/re-base/README.md

 # What is re-base?

 React.js makes managing state easy to reason about.
 Firebase makes persisting your data easy to implement. re-base, inspired by Relay, combines the benefits of React and Firebase by allowing each component to specify its own data dependency.
-Forget about your data persistance and focus on what really matters, your application's state.
+Forget about your data persistence and focus on what really matters, your application's state.

 # Why re-base?